Back-to-School Savings, Giveaway and a YUM

 Back-to-school clothes will rarely, ever last the entire school-year.

 Although there are the occasional t-shirts and jeans that will make it, very few items—for the most part—survive the playground scuffles, painting sessions and tag-games.
-If they do, then there's still the fact that

 Back-to-School Series: Before Going Back